Best Master’s Programs for Social Work

 10. California State University, Long Beach

-California State University, Long Beach offers a master of social work (MSW) with specializations in adulthood and aging, child and family well-being, and integrated health.
+California State University, Long Beach, offers a master of social work with specializations in adulthood and aging, child and family well-being, and integrated health.

 Students can study on campus and finish in 2-3 years or enroll in online learning.
 Bachelor of social work holders can apply for advanced standing and earn their MSWs in one year.

-The curriculum emphasizes a person/system environmental approach and includes field placements during both the generalist and specialization years.
+The 60-credit curriculum emphasizes a person/system environmental approach and includes field placements during generalist and specialization years.

 • Campus: Long Beach, California